-ExpressVPN is a strong choice for users in China for numerous reasons.
-Firstly, it’s very fast and offers access to more than 2,000 servers across 94 different countries.
+ExpressVPN is a strong choice for internet users in China for numerous reasons.
+Firstly, it’s very fast and offers access to more than 2,000 VPN servers across 94 different countries.
 Second, it has excellent multi-platform support, and even includes custom firmware to make installing it on network routers as simple as possible.

 How to use ExpressVPN in China

 One of the best things about ExpressVPN is that there are no special steps required to connect in China.
-Just choose your preferred server as normal and you should be able to browse the web freely.
+Just choose your preferred VPN server connection as normal and you should be able to browse the web freely.
 However, the ExpressVPN website is currently blocked in China.
 As a result, we strongly recommend registering and installing the service before you travel to the country.

-Because China monitors its citizens’ internet access so closely, there are a couple of steps we recommend taking before you connect for the first time.
+Because China monitors its citizens’ internet connections so closely, there are a couple of steps we recommend taking before you connect for the first time.
 To begin with, we’re going to make sure ExpressVPN automatically connects your device to the VPN whenever it’s turned on.
 From the main page, click the menu icon (three lines) in the top-left, then choose Options.